Service Barrie (705) 726-4242ServiceBarrie@barrie.ca

 You should not approach, feed or try to interact with wildlife you may encounter in the City’s parks or trails.
 See

 safety tips about preventing and managing conflicts with coyotes, wolves and foxes.

 See a sick or injured wild animal?
 Please call Animal Control for the City's Enforcement Services at 705-739-4241.

-Municipal Naming Policy establishes the processes and criteria for naming, renaming or dedicating municipal assets such as parks.
+Municipal Naming Policy establishes processes & criteria for naming, renaming or dedicating assets such as parks.

 Living in Barrie is a walk in the park!
 Pack a picnic, grab a Frisbee or enjoy leisurely walks through 300 hectares of scenic park space.

 Playground equipment is not sanitized.
 Parents are encouraged to wash their children’s hands and use hand sanitizer after play.

 Barbecues and tents are temporarily banned at all City of Barrie waterfront parks, beaches and trails.

 As of mid-June, we are at approximately 50% of our normal staffing level for parks.
 With significantly less staff than normal for this time of year, service looks different and it will take more time to respond to service requests.
 We appreciate your patience as we work to balance financial restrictions with day-to-day maintenance needs.